unboxed/unboxed.co/source/blog/2019-04-29-working-with-ual-students-in-collaboration-with-char-gy.html.markdown

 # Student stories

 The main focus of the project was to give students an idea of the environment designers work in, and how to collaborate with other stakeholders.
-I’ll now pass over to the students themselves to describe their learnings.
+I’ll now pass over to the students themselves to describe their learnings...

 ## Jesse Lai